“The testing of your faith develops perseverance.” – James 1:3

 The pike immediately swam into the glass in a desperate attempt to capture the minnows.
 Time after time the pike hit the glass until he finally gave up.
 The fish apparently concluded that the minnows were unattainable.
 A few days later the researcher removed the glass from the tank and allowed the minnows to freely swim about.
 Amazingly the pike did not molest them.
 The investigator realized that the pike would starve to death while being surrounded by abundant amounts of food.

 This illustration reminds me of a few folks I know who give up on their goals and dreams too quickly.
 They quit the fight because they feel that their vision is unattainable.
+Some retire instead of re-firing.
 Dear friend, don’t give up!
 The writer of Hebrews reminds us to run the race with perseverance (Heb.
 12:1).
 We are encouraged to “Watch your life and doctrine closely.
-Persevere in them, because if you do, you will save both yourself and others.”
-(1 Tim.
-4:16)
+Persevere in them, because if you do, you will save both yourself and others.” – 1 Tim.
+4:16

-Finally, Scripture tells us that if we are in the will of God and persevere, we will receive the reward (Heb.
+Finally, scripture tells us that if we have done the will of God and persevered, we will receive the reward (Heb.
 10:36).
-Sometimes the reward is tangible and measurable.
-There are many incidents where the prize is more related to building great character in others and ourselves.
-This week I encourage you to keep on keepin’ on and don’t give up.
+Sometimes the rewards are tangible and measurable.
+There are many incidents where the prizes are more related to building great character in others and ourselves.
+This week I desire to encourage you to keep on keepin’ on.

 —Dr. Jim Grassi